 Combing through the hair on a ‘search and kill’ mission is still the best remedy for lice; fleas are more elusive on account of their athleticism.
 In either case, having caught them, methods of killing allow for individual preferences.
 In the year 922 CE, ibn Fadlān, Muslim scholar and emissary of the Abbasid Caliph, made his historic journey from Baghdad to the Volga River in central Russia – where he met and was the first to chronicle the Rūs, the Viking traders – and among his attendants were some mercenaries, Turkic-speaking Muslim converts who had served in the Caliph’s army.
 From ibn Fadlān’s travel journal we learn that one of them, a member of the fearsome Bāshghird tribe, “ate his own fleas”.

 You can enjoy more fascinating true tales of travellers in the past, share their journeys step by step, and discover what passion drove them to risk their lives in, Passionate Travellers: Around the World on 21 Incredible Journeys in History.
-Released on 28 April, and available now to pre-order with an early-bird discount here.
+Released 28 April, order from your favourite bookshop, or from the Book Depository with free postage here.